Read your latest personalised notifications

 Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).

 Special note to YIA submitters – If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s birth date, as this date will be the qualifying point for the option validation.
-Abstracts with non eligible birth dates will be automatically removed from this option and graded as “no options” abstracts.
+Abstracts with non-eligible birth dates will be automatically removed from this option and graded as “no options” abstracts.
 Please tick the appropriate box in the Abstract Information section.

-We highlight the fact that only the Presenter may have a prize & diploma addressed to him/her.
+We highlight the fact that only the Presenter may have a prize & certificate addressed to him/her.

-The submitter must be an ACCA member
+The submitter must be an Acute Cardiovascular Care member.

-Join ACCA now
+Join the ACVC now

-ACCA Research Prize runners up will get:
+Research Prize runners up will get:

 You may use this field to enter the name of the affiliation for your research or the name of an investigating team.
 Do not use this field to list individual authors.Affiliation/Investigating team will not be listed in the authors index of the Scientific Programme but will appear in publications.